Babak Hodjat: Career in science and business

 In 2007, he teamed with Antoine Blondeau (former CEO of Dejima) and Adam Cheyer (Dejima's vice president and Chief Architect of the CALO project) to establish Genetic Finance Holding Ltd. (where he began as CTO).
 In 2014 the firm became Sentient Technologies.
-Hodjat was joined by his long-time research fellow Hormoz Shahrzad who became Principal Scientist, while Hodjat held the position of Chief Scientist.
+Hodjat was joined by his long-time research fellow Hormoz Shahrzad who became principal scientist, while Hodjat held the position of chief scientist.

 In the following years Hodjat has worked on developing massively distributed computing technology and improving machine-learning technique known as evolutionary algorithms.
 One area that gained special attention from the press was applying Sentient Technologies algorithms to a stock market trading through specially created Sentient Investment Management hedge fund.

 Following the management change within Sentient Technologies, Hodjat became the company's CEO in February 2017.
 He continues his business and educational projects (he was on the jury of IBM Watson AI XPRIZE and the Merit Awards committee for the ISAL Award).

 Writing

 Hodjat is the author of The Konar and the Apple: Fun, Beauty, and Dread--From Ahwaz to California (January 2022; ISBN 978-1-7354860-1-7).
 An eight-year-old boy assigned the task of throwing flowers during the Shah's visit.
 A teenager in boot camp eager to catch episodes of a popular Japanese TV show.
 An adult coming to the United States, ready to make his mark in the tech world.

 These are just some of the personal experiences shaping Hodjat's intimate narrative of a boy growing up in post-revolutionary Iran.
 The stories paint a picture of a middle-class, westernized boy experiencing all the common—and uncommon—adventures of childhood and self-discovery.

 Blending both humor and insight, The Konar and the Apple transcends culture to celebrate the fun, innocence, and anticipation of growing up that unite us all.

+Hodjat has also written a science-fiction novella, "The Narrator" (March 2023; ISBN 978-1-7354860-0-0).
+Set in the near future, "The Narrator" is about an app that creates a story based on one’s life, complete with genres and characters to choose from.
+Fraught with suspense, The Narrator is a foreboding of the power of technology, and asks the urgent question: How much of our lives is guided by free will and can we get back control before it’s too late?